 Moreover, the acceptance rate statistics will help you to know your chances of getting admitted into the top colleges in the nation.
 You will be able to determine the average profile of an admitted student by looking at the college’s admission statistics.

-I hope that the above article has helped you to answer the questions like “will I be able to get admitted into this college?” and “Is this a college where I have a fair chance of admission? ”.
+I hope that the article has helped you to answer the questions like “will I be able to get admitted into this college?” and “Is this a college where I have a fair chance of admission? ”.